ivan-unfolds/fml-comics/prompt-plan.md

    - After uploading to Vercel Blob, calls **ChatGPT Vision** with the image URL.
    - Takes the returned description, feeds it + a creative prompt into **GPT-4** (or GPT-3.5).
    - Receives the final prophecy text.
-2. **Store** the new record (`{ imageUrl, participantName, prophecyText, timestamp }`) in **Vercel KV**.
+2. **Store** the new record (`{ imageUrl, participantName, prophecyText, timestamp }`) in **Redis**.
 3. Return the final data to the frontend.

 **Prompt Example**:

 > **“Update the `uploadImage` API endpoint to call ChatGPT’s image analysis endpoint with the blob URL.
 Take the returned description, then call GPT-4 with a whimsical palm-reading prompt.
-Store the resulting prophecy in Vercel KV along with the participant’s name and imageUrl.
+Store the resulting prophecy in Redis along with the participant’s name and \`imageUrl\`.
 Return the prophecy text to the client.”**

-_(Note: You’d need the actual code or library calls for ChatGPT’s Vision and GPT-4.
-The specifics vary based on the API access method.
+_(Note: You’ll need the actual code or library calls for ChatGPT’s Vision and GPT-4.
+The specifics vary based on your API access method.
 You’ll also handle auth keys, environment variables, etc.)_

 ---